dacarlin/bagel-protocol/production.md

 ## Day 3: Expression cultures

-In this step, you will exchange the spent growth media in your cultures with fresh growth media supplemented with IPTG.
-IPTG will induces expression of your target protein.
+In this step, you will exchange the spent growth media in your cultures with fresh growth media supplemented with [isopropyl β-D-1-thiogalactopyranoside](https://en.wikipedia.org/wiki/Isopropyl_β-D-1-thiogalactopyranoside) (IPTG).
+IPTG induces expression of your target protein.
+[Molecular details of how the expression system works](http://www.genomics.agilent.com/article.jsp%3FpageId%3D472).

 Material | Amount per reaction
 ---------|---